 - the room is large enough for guests to stay 1 metre away if they are not from the same household or equivalent

 - guests can wash their hands or use hand disinfectants if needed

 Children in childcare or primary school cohorts can have visits from their own cohort, so that the entire cohort can be invited home, for example, for a child's birthday party.

 Everyone is recommended to reduce their total number of contacts, so that you are with fewer people in social settings, for a shorter time and not with too many different people during a week.

 By events, the regulations refer to the following gatherings in public places or in premises and outdoor areas that are rented or borrowed, including hotels, community centres, assembly halls and conference halls:

 - sporting events, including tournaments, cups and matches, but not organised training or training matches

 - cultural events, including concerts, exhibition openings, opera, ballet, theatre and cinema, but not organised training, rehearsals or exams

-- seminars, conferences, courses and other professional gatherings, including dining without serving of alcohol, but not meetings or gatherings that are part of ordinary work or education at school or university
+- seminars, conferences, courses, member meetings and other professional gatherings, including dining without serving of alcohol, but not meetings or gatherings that are part of ordinary work or education at school or university

 - religious and non-religious gatherings and ceremonies, including weddings, funerals, christenings and confirmations